2- Easy introduction to Bisection method for roots findings.

 Then, perform a series of bisecting till the value of the function at a certain point approaches zero.

-The steps for the bisection method are continued, as shown In the next slide.
+The bisection method steps continue, as shown on the next slide.

-Let us trace the findings after using the bisection method; when the new F(x) is either positive or -ve v, please refer to the next slide for an illustration.
+Let us trace the findings after using the bisection method; when the new F(x) is either positive or negative, please refer to the next slide for an illustration.

 A solved example for the bisection method.

 This is a reminder of the analytic solution for the solved example.
 We will find the roots by using synthetic division for f(x)=x^3-6x^2+11x-6.
-We have three roots for this function.
-The details of the estimation are shown in the next slide image.
+We have three roots for this function: x = 2, x = 3, and x = 1.

 A solved problem for bisection method.